What Is the Best Roof for Solar Panels?

 Mounting Solar Panels on Tile Roofs

 If you have a tile roof, technicians can install solar panels using a standard penetrating mount that raises them slightly above the roof.
 Because tiles don’t always have uniform shapes, cutting or removing some tiles might be necessary to make way for mounts.
 In turn, this effort can result in extra labor costs.

 For one, how you move across the roof itself is radically different.
 Clay tile is highly resilient to the elements, but it’s not so resilient to installation teams’ footsteps.
-However, Freedom Solar is meticulous when servicing this market — we’re well trained on moving across clay roofs without breaking tiles.
+However, solar power installers at Freedom Solar are meticulous when servicing this market — we’re well trained on moving across clay roofs without breaking tiles.

 Although tiled roofs are visually pleasing because they have more range in appearance, they’re typically heavier and more expensive than other roofing materials.
 (Granted, they’re not as expensive as metal roofs.)
 Nonetheless, they’re long-lasting and generally more waterproof than other roofing types.

 Tile roofing is widespread in California and Arizona, and it’s growing in popularity nationwide.
 For example, in areas like Central Texas, preferences are changing alongside spiking population rates.

 Mounting Solar Panels on Tar and Gravel Roofs

 Although most tar and gravel rooftops are flat (some sloped roofs use tar and gravel), you can still install solar panels on them.
 However, you’ll need to ensure technicians mount and angle your solar panel system at 30 degrees with tilt brackets.
 This guarantees your panels receive optimal sunlight for energy generation.

 And even though working on flat roofs is easy, you should still consider hiring a labor crew or contractor to mount and orient your solar panel system.
 This is doubly true if you’re inexperienced with the installation process.

 Many homeowners like tar and gravel rooftops because they’re budget-friendly and have about a 20- to 25-year life span.
 Plus, they have tight seals to prevent cracks and leaks and provide a strong, flat support surface for your solar panel system.